Course Outline

 • The Mobile Advantage of Cloud Systems

-Upon completing this module, students will be able to:
+Upon completion of this module, students will be able to:

-• Explain how to analyze cloud systems and their potential benefits for an organization.
+• Explain how to analyze cloud systems and determine their benefits for an organization.

 • Understand common analogies used to describe cloud systems.